crazy-max/nodejs-portable/README.md

 > All paths can be a relative path from `nodejs-portable.exe`.

-* `immediatemode`:  An option you can change into `true` to skip some process, and use node.js immediately.
+* `immediateMode`:  An option you can change into `true` to skip some process, and use node.js immediately.

 > When exception happened, you can look into `nodejs-portable.log` for further information.